-To the extent applicable, if under any Executory ContractsContract, including related instruments and agreements, assumed or deemed assumed during the Chapter 11 Cases, shall be deemed modified such that the transactions contemplated by the Plan shall notwould (i) constitute a "change of control" or "assignment" (or terms with similar effect) under, or any other transaction or matter that(ii) would result in a violation, breach or default under, or(iii) increase, accelerate or otherwise alter any obligations or liabilities of the Debtors or the Reorganized Debtors under, or (iv) result in the creation or imposition of a Lien upon any property or asset of the Debtors or the Reorganized Debtors pursuant to, the applicable Executory Contract, such a result will be unenforceable with respect to the transactions contemplated by the Plan, and any consent or advance notice required under such Executory Contract shall be deemed satisfied by Confirmation.
+To the extent applicable, if under any Executory Contract, including related instruments and agreements, assumed or deemed assumed during the Chapter 11 Cases, the transactions contemplated by the Plan would (i) constitute a "change of control" or "assignment" (or terms with similar effect) under, (ii) would result in a violation, breach or default under, (iii) increase, accelerate or otherwise alter any obligations or liabilities of the Debtors or the Reorganized Debtors under, or (iv) result in the creation or imposition of a Lien upon any property or asset of the Debtors or the Reorganized Debtors pursuant to, the applicable Executory Contract, such a result will be unenforceable with respect to the transactions contemplated by the Plan, and any consent or advance notice required under such Executory Contract shall be deemed satisfied by Confirmation

-On the Effective Date, each Executory Contract that is listed on the Schedule of Rejected Executory Contracts shall be deemed rejected or repudiated pursuant to Bankruptcy Code section 365.
+On the Effective Date, each Executory Contract that is listed on the Schedule of Rejected Executory Contracts shall be deemed rejected or repudiated pursuant to Bankruptcy

+Code section 365.
 Until the Effective Date, the Debtors, with the consent of the Requisite Supporting Noteholders, expressly reserve their right to amend the Schedule of Rejected Executory Contracts to delete any Executory Contract therefrom or to add any Executory Contract thereto.